mechyai/RL-BCA/README.md

 The diagram above represents the simulation flow.
 An understanding of calling points and when to collect data or actuate is crucial - Please see the EMS Application Guide for more information on calling points.
 The default callback function can include a user-defined actuation function(s) (RL algorithm) and several other parameters.
 This is to all be defined in the Calling Point & Actuation Function dictionary.

-   - for each element in this dictionary.
-This key is the calling point at which the value tuple will be implemented
+   - calling point at which the value tuple will be implemented
    - the dictionary value must contain:
    - an actuation function (or None) which returns a nested list of actuator variables and their desired value